 6. Timing and Urgency

-Proactive maintenance reduces emergency repair needs and extends flashing lifespan significantly.
-Regular attention prevents small problems from becoming expensive disasters.
+Proactive maintenance reduces emergency repair needs and extends your flashing’s lifespan.
+Regular attention helps you avoid costly surprises.

 Annual Inspections